Kim Kraft

 • Facilitated information sessions for prospective students and their families

-• Assisted with the Bonderman Travel Fellowship, including reviewing applications, interviewing, facilitating orientations, and providing ongoing support for traveling fellows
+• Assisted with the Bonderman Travel Fellowship, including reviewing applications, interviewing, facilitating orientations, and providing ongoing support for fellows while they were abroad

 • Co-taught and developed curriculum for first-year Honors seminars